 Favourite Carrot Pie Recipe

-There are some recipes that its good to go back to time and time again.
-One recipe I have been making for years is a recipe from the Cranks cookbook which is a carrot and onion pie.
+There are some recipes that its good to go back to time and time again and this Carrot and Onion Pie adapted from the Cranks cookbook which is definietely a winner!
 Apart from being a fabulous way to use up any extra carrots, it is really tasty and really low cost!

 This is a really simple and low cost meal and yet is so tasty and easy to prepare too!
 If you like carrots, you will love this recipe!